grscheller/neovim-notes/VimSpecificFeatures05.md

 | `"+`      | copy/paste from/to desktop clipboard     |
 | `"~`      | paste from last drag-and-drop operation  |

-On Arch, the first two only seem to work in vim when the gvim package is installed.
-With out-of-the-box Neovim, both are not plumbed into anything.
-Once the xsel package was installed on Arch Linux, `"*` and `"+` worked fine.
-Neovim needs an external utility to interact with the X11 and desktop clipboards.
+On Arch, the first two only seem to work in terminal vim when the gvim package is installed.
+With out-of-the-box Neovim, both `"*` and `"+` are not plumbed into anything.

+For X11 on Arch, install the xsel package.

+For Wayland on Arch, install the wl-clipboard package.

-I have never gotten `"~` to work at all for me.
-Even in Windows MS Office, I have found drag-and-drop buggy and hard to control.
+I have never gotten `"~` to work for me at all in either terminal based Vim or Neovim.
+Even in Windows MS Office, I have found drag-and-drop operations buggy and hard to control.

 ### Black hole register